 For more information on individual Free Zones please visit www.uaefreezones.com or contact :

 Chambers of Commerce

 The Chambers of Commerce of individual emirates are important ports of call for all those wishing to do business in the country, being primary sources of business services for investors as well as providing information and assistance on local laws regarding the issue of licences, trade names and types of companies that may be established.
-Companies are required to register with their local chamber after receiving their licence from the relevant authority.
-The Federation of United Arab Emirates Chambers of Commerce and Industry is the umbrella organisation for all the Chambers of Commerce and Industry in the country.
+Companies are required to register with their local chamber after receiving their licence from the relevant authority. and Industry is the umbrella organisation for all the Chambers of Commerce and Industry in the country.
 For more information please visit each emirates’ Chamber of Commerce by clicking on the links below.

 ADDCI provides general information on the UAE and Abu Dhabi emirate; information on investment opportunities in Abu Dhabi and how to acquire trade licences; extensive databases on industry and trade in the UAE and abroad; contact details of ministries, Government and non-Government departments; legal references and resources; advice and consultancy; assistance with arranging appointments; meeting rooms and conference facilities; and arbitration services.